boahene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all characters A and c from input to Z and e respectively : tr "A" "Z" | tr "c" "e" 20.Create a script that removes all letters c and C from input. :tr -d "cC"
 21. Write a script that reverse its input.:: rev
+22. Write a script that displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file :: cut -d ':' -f 1,6 /etc/passwd | sort